dlridings/AdStagirium/textual-criticism/variant-analysis/adstag1.1.3U20-22.md

 - **Contamination Notes**: [e.g., Manuscript F shows mixture of A and B]

 ## 📝 Notes & Decisions
 - The oldest are in B. They also pull the coherence down, since theirs is always low.
 Still worth reviewing.
+Not sure.
+Something seems to be between the initial text and those with reading "b".
+Keep an eye on it.
+The group under A25 is solid.

 ---